bulbicx/IMS-Starter-June21SDET-Marco/README.md

 (6) Save the file and copy it and paste it on src/test/resources, as we will need to have it for the testing as well.

 (7) To construct the tables, you can use the "sql-schema.sql" file to run onto MySql.
+This step will create all the tables needed for our application.

-(8) To run the application to our console in Eclipse, right click onto src/main/java folder or just right click onto the runner.java file.
+(8) To run the application to our console in Eclipse, right click onto *src/main/java* folder or just right click onto the *runner.java* file.

 (9) The application will run and it will prompt the user to choose 3 entities to play with.